-Monetary assets and liabilities denominated in foreign currencies are translated into Czech Koruna at rates of exchange prevailing at the reporting date (31 December 2021: CZK/EUR 24.86 and 31 December 2020: CZK/EUR 26.245).
+Monetary assets and liabilities denominated in foreign currencies are translated into Czech Koruna at rates of exchange prevailing at the reporting date (31 December 2022: CZK/EUR 24.12 and 31 December 2021: CZK/EUR 24.86).
 Transactions denominated in foreign currencies are translated at rates prevailing at the time the transaction occurred.
 Translation differences are recorded in the statement of profit or loss.
 Non-monetary items denominated in foreign currencies that are measured in terms of historical cost are translated using the exchange rate at the date of transaction.
-The share capital is recalculated by the closing foreign exchange rate through currency translation reserve at each reporting date.
+At each reporting date, the share capital is recalculated by the closing foreign exchange rate through equity in case of a significant difference.